 Looking back on my art and designs, I noticed that shapes have always been prominent.
 Repeatedly, these geometric shapes - often within other shapes - kept appearing.
 I love these shapes and have titled this style “Shapism.”
 In my world, Shapism is a mix of figures creating a minimalist body in different metamorphic forms: color, image, tone, and typography.
 I like to provide clues into my thought process when naming pieces, but I also enjoy viewers using their imagination to interpret their meaning.

 However, I noticed that my works always incorporated sound.
 And, while watching a virtual exhibition from London’s Design Museum titled ELECTRONIC: From Kraftwerk to the Chemical Brothers during Christmas break in 2021, I thought about producing electronic music because I believe creating these types of songs would be easy to express since we now have some “free” digital audio workstations (DAWs) and that music is the highly engaging art world to the general public.
 My stage moniker "NerualMaker" is based on the scientific study of the autistic brain and what the neurodiverse can provide.
 After taking online classes, such as deadmau5’s MasterClass series, and while producing my debut album, Turn on, Tune In, Drop Out, I discovered my primary genre is electronica.
 Electronica is an umbrella term for various genres of electronic music built with samples, synthesizers, and drum machines.
 Whether it’s dance music or not, I find it very expressive to produce and enjoyable to perform.
+I even wrote a Medium article about Electronica as an EDM spectrum of its subgenres, sounds, and vibes.
 So, as a newly developed electronica music producer, I am interested in collaborating with musicians, bands, and producers to support their music-making.
 But also, as a motion graphic artist, I would like to create album art, tour visuals, and music campaigns for them.

 My works put a modern spin on the inspiration drawn from many artists, designers, musicians, and other occupants throughout the history of creativity and various styles.
 Through my creative works, I want people to learn to accept differences, sincerely feel and show empathy for others, share memories, find common interests, and treat others fairly.